camunda/camunda-bpm-platform/README.md

  * Spring, CDI - Programming model integration that allows developers to write Java Applications that interact with running processes.

 #### Process Design
- * camunda modeler - A [modler plugin for eclipse](https://github.com/camunda/camunda-modeler) that allows developers to design & refactor processes inside their IDE.
+ * camunda modeler - A [modeler plugin for eclipse](https://github.com/camunda/camunda-modeler) that allows developers to design & refactor processes inside their IDE.
  * camunda cycle - Enables BPMN 2.0 based Roundtrip between Business and IT parties involved in a project.
 Allows to use any BPMN 2.0 modeling tool with camunda BPM.

 #### Process Operations
- * process engine - JMX and advanced Runtime Container Integration for process engine monitoring
+ * process engine - JMX and advanced Runtime Container Integration for process engine monitoring.
- * camunda cockpit - Web application tool for process operations
+ * camunda cockpit - Web application tool for process operations.

 #### Human Task Management
- * camunda takslist - simple webapplication demonstrating how the Process Engine Task API can be used
+ * camunda tasklist - Simple web application demonstrating how the process engine task API can be used.

 #### And there's more...